Doctor Who series 4: Critical reception

 Den of Geek gave an overwhelmingly positive review of the series, giving it four stars out of five, believing it to be the most consistent series of the revived era so far, and of the programme as a whole.
 They praised the special effects, citing "The Fires of Pompeii", "Planet of the Ood" and the finale as "the epitome of what The Mill can do".
-Den of Geek further praised the acting talents of David Tennant and Catherine Tate, saying "never have we had it so good... she [Tate] displayed such a fine grasp of character that even David Tennant was left slightly in the shade by her energetic, thoughtful, hopeful and achingly sorrowful (not to mention damn funny to boot) performance".
+Den of Geek further praised the acting talents of David Tennant and Catherine Tate, saying "never have we had it so good [...]
+[Tate] displayed such a fine grasp of character that even David Tennant was left slightly in the shade by her energetic, thoughtful, hopeful and achingly sorrowful (not to mention damn funny to boot) performance".
 However, they also criticised the familiarity of the Sontaran two-parter and the hollowness of "Voyage of the Damned".
-Overall, Den of Geek summarized the series as "astonishing", stating that "series four was never anything less than stunning, there were no 'lows' it was all 'highs'".
+Overall, Den of Geek summarised the series as "astonishing", stating that "series four was never anything less than stunning, there were no 'lows' it was all 'highs'".

-David Cornelius of DVD Talk stated that "It's the best season yet...every episode in this season is a highlight".
+David Cornelius of DVD Talk stated that it was "the best season yet [...] every episode in this season is a highlight".
 He too praised Tate's performance, declaring her as "the new series' best companion yet."
 Cornelius went on to state that Davies' and Tennant's final series was the series "we'll always remember as the year Davies and Tennant went out on top".
 He further praised the cast and crew as a whole, complimenting "the excellent guest stars, the impressive set designs, the sharp direction and the detailed creature makeup".
-Overall, Cornelius summarized that "the fourth season of Doctor Who is outstanding television...and a monumental work of storytelling".
+Overall, Cornelius summarised that "the fourth season of Doctor Who is outstanding television [...] and a monumental work of storytelling".